Railway Stations & Public Houses

 George Street closed unknown date, probably 1950s.
 The Salutation

-Inn (later the Salutation Hotel) stood at the junction of Cardiff Road
+Inn (later the Salutation Hotel) stood at the junction of then Cardiff

 - Saracen